Last updated on July 1st, 2022 at 03:33 pm

-These are the goals that I set for myself when I decided to spend a year sharing my dream story on 8 Women Dream —
+5 goals that I set for myself when I decided to try to achieve my photography dream:

-Goal 4: Have a gallery showing of my own photographs –
+Goal 4: Have a gallery showing my own photographs

 Technically, it wasn’t a gallery so much as it was hanging my images in the financial district in San Francisco.
 These photos were commissioned by a real art dealer/entrepreneur who arranges for local artists to showcase their work in her client’s businesses.
 My images of the AMGEN Tour de California were shown for 2 months, and I got to take my Mom to the City with me to check it out.